cloudmesh-deprecated/deprecated-cmd3-pbs/doc/twisterPipelineSetup.rst

 		gene_block_prefix = prefix before file name (same as from pwaFileSplitter)

 		tmp_output_prefix = prefix for output files (used in run_dasmacof_cg_mem.sh)

+		Local temporary storage file (soon to be removed as an argument)

 		aligner type = SWG or NW